CuongLD13/cms-udacity-lab/WRITEUP.md

 ### Analyze, choose, and justify the appropriate resource option for deploying the app.

-*For **both** a VM or App Service solution for the CMS app:*
-- *Analyze costs, scalability, availability, and workflow*
-- *Choose the appropriate solution (VM or App Service) for deploying the app*
-- *Justify your choice*
+Azure App Service is the best choice for deploying the CMS app due to its lower costs, easy scalability, high availability, and simplified deployment process.
+It handles infrastructure management, which allows you to focus on developing the app.

 ### Assess app changes that would change your decision.

-*Detail how the app and any other needs would have to change for you to change your decision in the last section.*
+My might switch to a VM if:
+- The app needs custom OS configurations or specific system dependencies that App Service can't handle.
+- The app becomes resource-heavy and needs more dedicated power.
+- You need full control over the server for custom security, compliance, or long-running background tasks.